 Now that you’ve started along the process of buying an RV let’s look at the different types of RVs you can choose from.
 There are 7 main styles of RVs which are separated into three main categories: motorcoaches, towables & slide-ins.

 Self-powered RVs with their own engines are considered motorcoaches.
-Rigs that require a separate vehicle to tow them for obvious reasons are considerable towables.
+Rigs that require a separate vehicle to tow them for obvious reasons are considered towables.
 While slide-ins, as their name implies requires a truck for them to, well, slide in/on.

 The difference between these three categories is critical for a variety of reasons.
 For example, you can’t access any of the amenities of a towable or slide-in until you stop driving for the day.
 Depending on the size of the rig in some states you may be required to obtain various other license certifications.
 While motorchoaches, on the other hand, allow your fellow travelers access to the amenities while driving, but the disadvantage to motorcoaches is transportation once you reach your destination.
 Which is why you see so many RVs towing vehicles behind them because it’s not very practical to use an RV as a commuting vehicle.
 Slide-ins try to bridge this gap as much as an RV can, but there is no such thing as a perfect RV.
 But let’s dive into the types of RVs a little bit more so that you can get a better idea of which RV will work for you.